Key Takeaway

 Python, year one: Scales are crisp, the pattern is sharp, the wallet draws attention.
 Year three: Scale edges start to soften, especially along fold lines and wallet corners.
 Year five: Slight lifting on the largest scales becomes visible.
 The gaps between scales darken, developing a patina that many owners consider an improvement.
 This isn't damage — it's the leather telling you it's been used.

 Cobra, year one: Tight scales look nearly new for a surprisingly long time.
 Year three: Minimal visible change, though the sheen deepens slightly.
 Year five: Even, consistent patina without individual scale lifting.
-The interlocking structure keeps everything flat.
-A gothic snakeskin wallet that's seen daily use for five years still holds its shape noticeably better than a five-year-old python equivalent.
+The tight scale packing keeps everything flat.
+A gothic snakeskin wallet — cobra-skin bodied, like the durability profile above — is built to hold its shape through years of daily carry without the scale-lifting you'd see on python.

 If you want a wallet that stays sharp longest, cobra ages better.
 If you prefer gear that develops visible character and tells a story, python does that faster.